 |Course Requirements||Credit Hours|

-Applicants applying for initial special education certification will be required to pass the appropriate Praxis II test.
-Praxis II test requirements are subject to change as dictated by the ALSDE.
-Prior to registering for any Praxis II exam, please verify current requirements by going directly to the ALABAMA portion of the Praxis II website at http://www.ets.org/praxis/al
+A Student applying for initial teacher certification will be required to pass the appropriate Praxis II test (s) and have a successful score on his/her edTPA portfolio.
+ALSDE certification requirements are subject to change and students will be required to meet those which are in place the semester they are applying for certification.
+Prior to registering for any Praxis II exam, please verify current requirements by going directly to the ALABAMA portion of the Praxis II website at http://www.ets.org/praxis/al.

 |Department of Leadership and Teacher Education||(251) 380-2761|

 |Associate Professors||Allday, Ferguson, Maulding Green, Vitulli|

 |Assistant Professors||Brannan, Byrd, Carmouche, Delmas, Gossen, Hensley, Johnson, McCorrison, Morrison, Morton, Parrish, Reeves, Szatkowski|